-- I-17 Southbound Ramps and Sonoran Desert Drive intersection (AM/PM peak hours) - I-17 Northbound Ramps and Sonoran Desert Drive intersection (AM/PM peak hours) - SR 303L Westbound Ramps and Lake Pleasant Parkway intersection (AM/PM peak hours) - Sonoran Desert Drive and North Valley Parkway intersection (PM peak hour)
+- I-17 Southbound Ramps and Sonoran Desert Drive intersection (AM/PM peak hours) - I-17 Northbound Ramps and Sonoran Desert Drive intersection (AM/PM peak hours) - SR 303L Southbound Ramps and Lake Pleasant Parkway intersection (AM/PM peak hours) - Sonoran Desert Drive and North Valley Parkway intersection (PM peak hour)

 Figures 15 through 20 indicate the SR 303L and Sonoran Desert Drive TI intersection experience significant turning movement volumes resulting in traffic excessive slowdowns and queueing for miles during the peak hours.
 This results in poor operational conditions along many freeway segments along I-17 and SR 303 L in the project area.
-The poor operational conditions along the freeways results in low throughput during the peak hours; the observed throughput is as low as 70% of the forecasted travel demand.
+The poor operational condition along the freeways results in low throughput during the peak hours; the observed throughput is as low as 70% of the forecasted travel demand.
 This may result in some segments of the freeway corridor and some study intersections operating at an LOS 'C' or better during the peak hours in the no-build conditions.
 This is misleading as the total volumes processed by the simulation model during the analysis peak hour is much less than the forecasted demand, and hence the better LOS.

 The adverse operational performance of SR 303L and I-17 during the peak hours clearly shows the need for this project.
-A sensitivity analysis was conducted to evaluate the performance of the I-17 and Sonoran Desert Drive service interchange.
+A sensitivity analysis (see Section 4.7 of the Traffic Report) was conducted to evaluate the performance of the I-17 and Sonoran Desert Drive service interchange.
 This analysis showed that the I-17 NW ramps and ES ramps are required as early as year 2030 to provide a facility with acceptable LOS and delays.
+Otherwise, capacity and signal timing/phasings improvements would be required by the year 2030 to obtain an acceptable LOS at this location.
+The analysis indicates that the temporary ramps east of 43rd Avenue will operate at an acceptable LOS until the year 2030.
+Beyond 2030 the temporary ramps will not perform at an acceptable LOS without the implementation of the system interchange.

-2.4.3 2040 Build Conditions Traffic Operations
+2.4.4 2040 Build Conditions Traffic Operations

 The traffic operations analysis for the 2040 build conditions is based on the proposed roadway network for the build alternative and the future 2040 build traffic volumes as described in the previous sections.
 The roadway network and traffic volumes for the build alternative are shown in Figures 21 to 23: 2040 AM Build LOS, Volumes and Lane Configuration and Figures 24 to Figure 26.
 Figure 21 to Figure 26 also depict the operations of the freeway segments, merge/diverge areas, weaving areas (if any) and the ramp segments and the intersection LOS within the study area.
 Table 24 depicts the approach LOS for the signalized and unsignalized intersections within the study area for 2040 build conditions.